INRIA/scikit-learn-mooc/slides/linear_model.md

 linear model can overfit: it assigns non-zero weights to associations by chance.

+As described in a previous lecture, the problem with overfit is that the model learns a decision function that is too complicated: here the non-zero associations to unrelated factors such as wearing red socks.
+As a consequence, the model generalizes poorly.

 The solution is to regularize the model: to foster less complex solutions.
-For this, the regularized model is slightly biased to choose smaller weights for almost a similar fit.
+For this purpose, a linear model can be regularized by slightly biasing to choose smaller weights for almost a similar fit.

+The `Ridge` estimator does this in scikit-learn.

-A complexity parameter allows to control the amount of regularization.
-It is denominated \alpha.
-The larger the value of \alpha, the greater the bias and thus the smaller the coefficients.
+This model comes with a complexity parameter that controls the amount of regularization.
+This parameter is named \alpha.
+The larger the value of
+\alpha, the greater the bias, and thus the smaller the coefficients.

 ---
 # Bias-variance tradeoff in Ridge

 .pull-left.shift-left[<img src="../figures/lin_reg_2_points.svg" width="110%">]

+.pull-left.shift-left[&nbsp; &nbsp; &nbsp; Low bias, high variance]

+???

+Let us illustrate the bias-variance tradeoff of the ridge.

+With 2 data points, a non-biased linear model fits perfectly the data.

 ---
 # Bias-variance tradeoff in Ridge